 The menu that appears after a right click on the node.

 It allows you to send data to external sources but also use Synerise open API.
-This requires creating an outgoing webhook.
+Check how to prepare an outgoing integration.

 A user starts a path every time they meet the requirements of the trigger of a workflow.
 The path reflects the progress of a customer in a workflow.

 The duration of the state between arriving at the step and execution of the activity set in the node logic (it’s connected with the Delay node).
 This piece of information is available in the Analytics section in the workflow.

 This piece of information is available in the Analytics section in the workflow.
 Time it took a path to reach a step from the starting point (trigger).